enriquepablo/nlproject/docs/queries.rst

 There are two ways of performing queries with ``ask``.
 The fisrt and simplest is to give it as an argument a fact with no variables.
 This will return ``True`` or ``False`` depending on whether the given fact is within the knowledge base or not, and we have seen plenty of examples in previous sections.

 The second way is using variables in the asked facts.
 In this usage, we have to provide ``ask`` with a few unnamed arguments of 2 kinds.
 The first kind are the variables we want to extract, and the second kind are the facts in which these variables are used.
-In this case, ``ask`` will return a dictionaries with the names of the variables as keys and the matched objects as values.
+In this case, ``ask`` will return a list of dictionaries with the names of the variables as keys and the matched objects as values.
 Let's see a few examples.

 We may want to ask when does John loves Yoko: